-Here's a map from the Department of Labor's Bureau of Labor Statistics that shows the damage:
+Here's a chart from the Department of Labor's Bureau of Labor Statistics showing the damage.